Zerva5/P2P-Encrypted-Chat/README.md

 Explain how your design implements the requirements above.

+# Key Exchange
+Bob initializes chat with Alice and sends her his public key encrypted with her public key.

+Alice checks that public key against her contact list to find if Bob is in her contacts

+If he is in her contacts she generates a temporary RSA keypair.
+She sends one of the keys to Bob, she encrypts that key with her private key and Bob's public key.

+Bob recieves this key, and decrypts it with his private key and her public key.
+Then he saves it as the "session key" for that chat.

+Bob and Alice have now exchanged keys and will use this session key to encrypt and decryt their messages.

 # Code breakdown
 ## Netcode
 - Message format: timestamp, message hash, message